williamw04/Notebook/ReTopics/How Does Javascript Work?.md

-### JavaScript Runtime Environment:
+## Preface:

 Understanding the JavaScript runtime environment is essential for grasping how your program behaves and why certain issues may arise during execution.
 This knowledge allows you to diagnose and troubleshoot problems more effectively.

 In this section, we will explore how JavaScript manages program execution using a single **Call Stack**.
 This stack-based execution model plays a key role in how JavaScript handles function calls, processes events, and manages asynchronous code.
 ![[Screenshot 2025-01-05 at 2.36.19 AM.png]]

-In this section, we will be diving into how in javascript the program manages the execution of the program while using a single Call Stack.
+Javascript code works by being ran in the browser environment and in the server environment.
+The environment is the way javascript code is processed compiled and ran.
+Examples of environments would be the browser and server environments which provide more functionality upon normal javascript.
+Some functionality provided may be server side operations or browser operations.
+Depending on where javascript runs i,e the server or the browser the javascript env differs providing different apis.
+Across the environments is the core javascript engine and environments contains a call stack, and event loop, a callback queue, other apis etc....

+### The Javascript Engine:
+The javascript engine is what controls the flow and manages the programs.
+Think of it as the mastermind providing the requested dependencies, resources, completing and delegating task and determining the sequence in which your program will run.
+A widely used javascript engine is the chrome V8 javavscript engine.
+However the mentioned engine has all basic javascript features, and is only a component within the javascript environment and other provided components extends the functionality of javascript.
+The javascript engine only contains a callstack and a heap.

+# The other parts

-### Call Stack
+## The Call Stack

 In the previous section, we mentioned that JavaScript is **single-threaded**.
-This means that JavaScript can only perform **one task at a time**.
+This means that JavaScript can only perform **one task at a time**. ^6729ab

 The JavaScript engine (such as **Chrome's V8** engine) forms the core of the **runtime environment**.
 The engine consists of two key components: